-Full cooperation is required for the JFTC to grant immunity (ie, all of the relevant information must be disclosed and all of the evidence available to the immunity applicant must be produced for the JFTC).
-There is no difference in the required level of cooperation among the immunity applicant and the second and subsequent leniency applicants.
+Full cooperation is required for the JFTC to grant immunity (ie, all relevant information must be disclosed and all evidence available to the immunity applicant must be produced for the JFTC).
+There is no difference in the required level of cooperation between the immunity applicant and the second or subsequent leniency applicants.

-That said, the degree of cooperation has now become a significant factor for the second and subsequent applicants for them to enjoy the statutorily designated maximum discount on administrative surcharges.
-More specifically, they need to demonstrate that their reports satisfy the following qualitative cooperation elements as much as possible: (1) 'specific and detailed'; (2) 'comprehensive' with regard to the items listed in the leniency applicants' reporting rules such as the goods or services in question, how the collusive conduct occurred and was implemented, participants, temporal scope of the conduct and so forth; and (3) supported by evidence and materials submitted by them.
+That said, the degree of cooperation has now become a significant factor for second and subsequent applicants for them to enjoy the statutorily designated maximum discount on administrative surcharges.
+More specifically, they need to demonstrate that their reports satisfy the following qualitative cooperation elements as much as possible:

+- · specific and detailed; - comprehensive with regard to the items listed in the leniency applicants' reporting rules such as the goods or services in question, how the collusive conduct occurred and was implemented, participants, temporal scope of the conduct and so forth; and - · supported by evidence and materials submitted by them.

-The JFTC will determine the discount rate depending on how many qualitative cooperation elements in (1) through (3) above the second and subsequent applicants have satisfied through their reports.
+The JFTC will determine the discount rate depending on how many qualitative cooperation elements the list above that the second and subsequent applicants have satisfied through their reports.
 The table below shows the cooperation credit rates (on top of the base reduction rate):